-Chapter 5, Environmental Justice, of the Burbank to Los Angeles Project Section Environmental Impact Report/Environmental Impact Statement (EIR/EIS) defines environmental justice (EJ) populations within the region, describes the affected environment in the resource study areas (RSA), and determines whether the No Project Alternative and the High-Speed Rail (HSR) Build Alternative would have disproportionately high and adverse environmental and health impacts on EJ populations.
+Chapter 5, Environmental Justice, of the EIR/EIS defines EJ populations within the region, describes the affected environment in the resource study areas (RSA), and determines whether the No Project Alternative and the High-Speed Rail (HSR) Build Alternative would have disproportionately high and adverse environmental and health impacts on EJ populations.
 Chapter 5 also describes impact avoidance and minimization features (IAMF) that would avoid, minimize, or reduce these impacts.
 Where applicable, mitigation measures are proposed to further reduce, compensate for, or offset impacts of the HSR Build Alternative.
-This
+This evaluation is based on the totality of impacts (construction and operation) identified in EIR/EIS resource sections (Section 3.2 through Section 3.18) and discusses only those impacts that remain adverse after all IAMFs and mitigation measures have been considered.